Tarmean/tarmean.github.io/branch_and_bound.md

 ## Introduction

-Worlde is a Mastermind-like online game where you guess five-letter words.
+[Wordle](https://www.powerlanguage.co.uk/wordle/) is a Mastermind-like browser game where you guess five-letter words.
 The game answers which letters are correct, in the wrong position, or flat out wrong.
 You have 6 guesses to win.
-This is a great balance because most people win most of the time, but I still feel immensely pleased for suceeding.
+This is a great balance because most people win most of the time, but I still feel immensely pleased whenever I do.
-But it creates an interesting meta-puzzle: what is the optimal Wordle strategy?
-Branch&Bound seems like the perfect approach here.
-Branch&Bound is an algorithm class I hadn't heard of for the longest time, probably because it is *really* vague.
-Lets explore what the essence of Branch&Bound is by abstracting over it, in Haskell.
-Maybe I should mention my final solution ended up being in Rust because it turned out immensely easier to write memory-efficient code in Rust.
-The Haskell version took 25GB of memory, Rust using bitsets used 50MB.
+Here is an interesting meta-puzzle: What is the optimal Wordle strategy?
+We can figure this out with Branch and Bound (BnB).
+BnB describes a class of algorithms I hadn't heard of for the longest time, probably because the literature tends to be *really* vague.
+Lets try to find the essence of BnB by abstracting over it, in Haskell.

+Maybe I should mention my final solution ended up being in Rust because it turned out immensely easier to write memory-efficient code there.
+The first Haskell version took 20GB+ of memory, Rust using bitsets used 50MB.
 So in my defense, any code-crimes perpetrated here are mostly theoretic.

-Most descriptions of Branch&Bound concur on the following steps:
+All descriptions of BnB I could find concur on the following steps:

 - We have some representation for subproblems
 - We can split unsolved subproblems into smaller subproblems
-- We can prune some subproblems that won't lead to an optimal solution
+- We can prune some subproblems which won't lead to an optimal solution

-Admittedly that's more concrete than 'we use computers and algorithm to find a solution', but not by much.
-I will focus on what I consider the core which can be found in almost all Branch&Bound implementations:
+Admittedly that's more concrete than "we use computers and algorithms to find a solution", but not by much.
+So I will focus on one specific type of pruning which can be found in most BnB implementations:

 - We try to give subproblems a minimum and maximum cost
 - If we have two subproblems `a` and `b`, when `max_cost(a) < min_cost(b)` then we can prune `b` because we know it won't lead to an optimal solution

 Much more concrete, and quite close to alpha-beta-pruning for game trees.
 For solved subproblems the `max_cost` and actual cost coincide so we don't have to bother writing a `max_cost` heuristic - we can use the smallest finished solution found so far.
-Many variants use a search strategy other than depth first, use smarter goal expansion, and add further pruning like plane cutting or dominance pruning.
-Surprisingly many algorithms, including A* or even mixed integer programming, fit in this framework.
+All intuitions about `A*` heuristics work for `min_cost` because it's the same idea, turns out `A*` can be seen as a BnB algorithm.
+Beyond these basics we could use search strategies other than depth first, use smarter goal expansion, and add further filtering like plane cutting or dominance pruning.
+For today lets stick to the basics, though.

 ## In Haskell